Baby Bonus Scheme

 Government co-matching of parents’ savings

 Enjoy dollar-for-dollar matching from the Government when you save into your child’s CDA, up to the Government co-matching cap.
-The Government will increase the co-matching cap by $1,000 for children in the first and second birth orders.
+The Government has increased the co-matching cap by $1,000 for children in the first and second birth orders.

 - Fees for registered childcare centres, kindergartens, special education schools and early intervention programmes